tylernpc/Weather/README.md

 # Weather Forecast
 This is a(n) api driven weather service.
-HTML, CSS, and JS The idea was to not use any api's that required a key
+HTML, CSS, and JS The idea was to not use any api's that required a key Side note, there is no user validation on this.
+Wasn't the main focus of the demo.

 There's a lot of variability you can do here
 (Weather API)